joeoreilly/joeoreilly.co.uk/cv/index.md

 ---
 title: Curriculum Vitae
 layout: cv
-lastupdate: 31st May 2014
+lastupdate: 18th May 2015
 ---

-I am a final year Computer Science student expecting a first class degree with five years work experience in the IT industry.
-I&rsquo;m passionate about design, creating accessible, attractive user interfaces and writing well structured, efficient and presentable code.
+<p>I am an iOS developer with two years industry experience, plus five further years in the larger IT industry.
+I'm passionate about design, creating accessible, attractive user interfaces and writing well structured, efficient and presentable code.
 I enjoy working in teams and independently.
 I am confident in prioritising tasks and managing multiple demands.
-I&rsquo;m comfortable working with staff at all levels of a business and have done so throughout my career.
-I have a strong creative process developed through and following completion of an A Level in Art &amp; Design.
-I have interests in photography, Indie music and spending time with my family.
+I'm comfortable working with staff at all levels of a business and have done so throughout my career.
+I have a strong creative process and enjoy good design, and I am also confident in Photoshop and Illustrator CC.</p>

-Full clean driving license, CRB checked, Training in Health &amp; Safety and First Aid

----

-##Education &amp; Qualifications

-### University of Hertfordshire

-<p class="date">September 2010 - May 2014, BSc Computer Science</p>

-#### Current Modules

-* Real Time Systems
-* Further Object Oriented Development
-* Computer Networks Protocols and Architectures
-* Professional Issues in Computing

-#### Year Two

-* Artificial Intelligence and Robotics
-* Programming and Program Design 2
-* Operating Systems and Computer Networks
-* Computer Science Development Exercise

-#### Year One - Semester A

-* Programming Principles
-* Foundations of Computation
-* Systems Requirements
-* E-Media Design

-#### Year One - Semester B

-* Principles of AI and Artificial Life
-* Programming and Program Design
-* Principles of Network Systems
-* Data Driven Systems

-### Chalfonts Community College

-<p class="date">September 2002 - May 2010</p>

-#### A Levels

-* Art &amp; Design - A
-* ICT - C

-#### Other Qualifications

-* CCNA - A

-#### GCSEs

-5 As, 5 Bs, 2 Cs and 1 D (Including A's in Maths, English and Art)

-### Extra Circular Activities
-Ran an video gaming club at lunch time for younger students

 ---